 The paper’s tirade against The Slide would win out, with the bar closing its doors permanently a few months later.

 As anyone could have guessed, though, this was shortsighted, wildly arrogant, and hugely ineffective.
-The Slide was just a meeting place -- the LGBTQ community wasn’t going anywhere, except perhaps to a different bar.
-Over the next several decades, gay and lesbian bars began to pop up all over the country, each one perhaps taking cue from those before it.
+The Slide was just a meeting place—the LGBTQ+ community wasn’t going anywhere, except perhaps to a different bar.
+Over the next several decades, gay and lesbian bars began to pop up all over the country, each one perhaps taking a cue from those before it.
 These establishments would generally open and close with rather short lifespans.
-Despite their often short-lived nature, these early gay bars often served as hugely important battlegrounds in the fight for LGBTQ rights.
+Despite their often short-lived nature, these early gay bars often served as hugely important battlegrounds in the fight for LGBTQ+ rights.

 “in order to establish 'good cause' for suspension of plaintiff's license, something more must be shown than that many of his patrons were homosexuals and that they used his restaurant and bar as a meeting place.”